Preetirai-tech/Handling-Missing-values/README.md

 5. **Constant Imputation**: For features where missing values carry a specific meaning or when missingness is systematic, we replace the missing values with a constant value, such as zero or a designated placeholder value.

 ### Multivariate Imputation
 Multivariate imputation takes into account the relationships between features to impute missing values more accurately.
-In this project, we utilize the following multivariate imputation techniques:
+We utilize the following multivariate imputation techniques:

 1. **K-nearest neighbors (KNN) Imputation**: Missing values in both numerical and categorical features are estimated by considering the values of the K nearest neighbors.
 This approach leverages the relationships between data points to provide more reliable imputations.